mwnickerson/bloodhound_mcp/README.md

 ## Notes
 This is in its early stages and I have learned a lot about MCPs and how cool they are.
 I would like to continue working on this, however the current implementation is very very basic.

+UPDATE: I added fullish support for users in the domain, basically just look at the Bloodhound API documentation and it can answer any questions in the /domains and the /users api endpoints.

 The bloodhound ce API is massive and I need to first implement all of the api calls into the [bloodhound_api.py](./lib/bloodhound_api.py).
 Then functionality to make the MCP use them needs to be added.